Ally Brooke

 Allyson Brooke Bracey (née Hernandez; born July 7, 1993) is an American singer.
 She was a member of the girl group Fifth Harmony from 2012 to 2018.
 In 2017, Brooke was featured alongside rapper ASAP Ferg on the single "Look at Us Now" by Lost Kings.
 Afterwards, she released "Perfect" with DJ Topic.
 Following Fifth Harmony's indefinite hiatus, Brooke signed a record deal with Atlantic, and collaborated on the single "Vámonos", with Kris Kross Amsterdam and Messiah.

-Her major label debut single "Low Key" featuring Tyga, was released in January 2019.
+Her major label debut single, "Low Key" featuring Tyga, was released in January 2019.
 Brooke competed in season 28 of Dancing with the Stars, placing third alongside her partner Sasha Farber.
 Her book Finding Your Harmony was released in 2020.
+Brooke embarked on the short-lived Time To Shine Tour in early 2020, which was cancelled due to the COVID-19 pandemic.
+Following several collaborations, her departure from Atlantic, and a short crossover into Latin music, she released the song "Gone to Bed" in September 2023, followed by her Christmas debut extended play (EP) Under the Tree, released on December 1, both under Snafu Records.

 Life and career

 1993–2011: Early life and career beginnings

 Allyson Brooke Hernandez was born on July 7, 1993, in San Antonio, Texas, where she was raised by parents Jerry Hernandez and Patricia Castillo.
 She has an older brother, Brandon.
-Brooke was a 14-week-premature baby, weighing in at one pound and fourteen ounces when she was born.
+Brooke was a 6-week-premature baby, weighing in at one pound and fourteen ounces when she was born.
 She is of Mexican descent but did not grow up speaking Spanish, as her parents decided to prevent her from being discriminated against in school.
 Brooke attended Cornerstone Christian Schools for her elementary education in San Antonio, and completed her high school education through home-schooling.